-354 Clinical Psychology (4)
+354 Clinical Psychology (4) W

 Invites students to explore the field of clinical psychology by examining the roles of clinicians and critically exploring various therapeutic techniques in use today.
 Students engage in readings, discussions, role-plays, viewing videos of therapy, and writing to explore the multi-faceted world of psychotherapy.
-Prerequisites: PSY 101 or 102, or PSY 201 and junior/senior status.
-Offered spring of evennumbered years.
+Prerequisites: ENG 105 with a grade of C or higher, PSY 101, 102 or 201 and junior/senior status.
+Offered spring of even-numbered years.